mhmdJalal/AppFootballSchedule/README.md

 # AppFootballSchedule
 This is my portpolio project of Android Application.
 I used kotlin language in this app.

-Some features in this app:
+Some features in this app is:
 1. Next Match Schedule.
 2. Last Match Schedule.
 3. Detail Match.